nsnam/bake-git/doc/source/bake-tutorial.rst

 This tutorial will present a walk through over all the steps to set, configure, download and build a new module using Bake.

-Bake is a tool for distributed buildings, developed for the ns-3 project, but it is general and could be used to help on the development of any open-source project.
+Bake is a tool for distributed software builds, developed for the ns-3 project, but it is general and could be used to help on the development of other open-source projects requiring integration of multiple projects.
 First of all, Bake is developed in python, so you have to have python on your machine.
 This walk-through will consider that the user is using a Linux, Fedora or Ubuntu distributions, with bash.

 Conventions:
 ************